tgstation/tgstation/tgui/docs/component-reference.md

 - See inherited props: [Box](#box)
 - `fluid: boolean` - If true, tabs will take all available horizontal space.
 - `fill: boolean` - Similarly to `fill` on [Section](#section), tabs will fill all available vertical space.
-Only makes sense in vertical configuration.
+Only makes sense in a vertical configuration.
 - `vertical: boolean` - Use a vertical configuration, where tabs will be stacked vertically.
 - `children: Tab[]` - This component only accepts tabs as its children.